EC-Release/sdk/news/weekly.md

 1. today's call did not go as planned as the attendee gave no show.
 2. Updated EC client with new configuration under production subscription
 3. Shared the EC server script with customer to update and relaunch

 #### EC 2.x
 1. [DTEC-186](https://ge-dw.aha.io/features/DTEC-186) Continue SDC Training series on daily basis.
 Document/KT the usage of SDC/Unified WebApp APIs by the demo of ML Portal & EC Portal integrations.
 (Team)
+2. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
+(Puja)
+3. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+(Puja)

+#### EC 2.x
+1. [DTEC-186](https://ge-dw.aha.io/features/DTEC-186) Continue SDC Training series on daily basis.
+Document/KT the usage of SDC/Unified WebApp APIs by the demo of ML Portal & EC Portal integrations.
+(Team)